durr1602/gyoza/config/README.md

-# Snakemake workflow: configuration
+# Configuration of gyōza

 ## Project-specific files

 A few files should be provided to properly analyze your data.
-What follows is the general procedure, however an example dataset is provided in order to test the workflow.
-If you simply want to run the workflow with the example dataset, please go to step 3a in the [main README](../README.md).
+What follows is the general procedure, however a toy dataset is provided in order to test the workflow.
+If you simply want to run the workflow with the toy dataset, enter the following: `snakemake --use-conda`.

 ### Sequencing data